Destined to receive suggestions, compliments or complaints. If you prefer to submit your request at this time, click here.

 We do not require airport users to take a Covid-19 test before entering the airport.
 However, we advise passengers to contact their airline about the documents required to fly.

 We provide instructions on the importance of social distancing, face masks, symptoms, and prevention through our sound and visual communication system.
-We intensified the cleaning and sanitation routine at the Terminal and installed thermal cameras for temperature measurement at the entrance of the domestic boarding area.
+We intensified the cleaning and sanitation routine at the Terminal.
 Passengers can also find hand sanitizers at the airport’s busiest areas.
-The Terminal was disinfected in a partnership with the Brazilian Army.

 The airport does not provide information about airline ticket prices.
 Please contact the airlines directly.